A Typical Day on Safari

-Take a hot bath, gaze at the stars, or nod right off to sleep.
+Enjoy a hot bath, gaze at the stars from your private deck, or settle into your luxurious bed and nod right off to sleep.

-The best part of a day on safari is sinking into the rhythm, of the day, and disconnecting from the pressures of life elsewhere.
-Stunning sunrises and sunsets, unparalleled wildlife sightings, incredible food, and amenities there is nowhere better to spend time than on safari in Africa.
+The best part of a day on safari is sinking into the rhythm of the day and disconnecting from the pressures of everyday life.
+Stunning sunrises and sunsets, unparalleled wildlife sightings, incredible food and amenities – there is nowhere better to spend time than on safari in Africa.